Learn how you can use generative artificial intelligence (GenAI) at CCCU and what conditions the University has put on its use.

 For guidance on thinking critically about the information you use, watch this video that explains using the BREAD tool developed by one of CCCU's Learning and Research Librarians, David Bedford.
 The BREAD tool can also be applied to GenAI, as you can see in the graphic below.

 GenAI tools can produce images, text, code, sound, video, and many other outputs.
-But they do not have an imagination of their own and instead create content based on probability from your prompts.
+But they do not have an imagination of their own; they create content based on probability from your prompts.
 Although their output can provide initial ideas or inspiration, you should use your own creativity to build upon these ideas, whatever the medium.
 Your tutors value originality and creativity.
-Always check and follow the guidance provided by your tutors if you are considering using GenAI for your work.

 GenAI can make language learning more effective and more accessible; it can be engaging and fun.
 Using GenAI tools can enhance the development of academic writing skills by offering a more sophisticated self-directed practice.
 However, they should not be used to replace your written work, by copying content or to prevent you developing your writing by uncritically accepting corrections or edits to your work.